Quick start

 Most bad finance estimates come from mixing rates, terms, monthly amounts, and annual amounts.
 The other common mistake is using a planning estimate as if it were a final quote.

-- Do not use it for interest-only, balloon, variable-rate, or fee-heavy loans.
+- Do not use this for interest-only, balloon, variable-rate, or student-loan repayment-plan decisions.

 What to try next

-- Use Interest Rate Calculator if the rate is missing.
+- Use Interest Rate Calculator if the rate is missing but you know the payment.

 Sources and estimate notes